 Hong Kong is an attractive export destination for Australia.
-In 2017, Hong Kong was Australia's sixth most important destination for merchandise exports ($12 billion) and seventh-largest services market ($3.0 billion).
+In 2018, Hong Kong was Australia's seventh most important destination for merchandise exports ($10 billion) and seventh-largest services market ($3.0 billion).

-Hong Kong is our fifth largest source of total foreign investment, with a stock of $116.6 billion at the end of 2017, and our tenth largest destination for total Australian investment, with a stock of $47.4 billion at the end of 2017.
+Hong Kong is our fifth largest source of total foreign investment, with a stock of $118.8 billion at the end of 2018, and our eleventh largest destination for total Australian investment, with a stock of $52 billion at the end of 2018.

 Why did the Government negotiate an FTA with Hong Kong?